Efficient Frontier without Risk-Free Asset

 Claim:

-For any frontier portfolio $p$, except for the minimum variance portfolio (MVP), there exists a unique frontier portfolio $zc(p)$ such that the covariance between $p$ and $zc(p)$ is zero.
+For any frontier portfolio $p$ (except the MVP), there exists a unique frontier portfolio $zc(p)$ such that the covariance between $p$ and $zc(p)$ is zero.

 Proof: